 Profile pages for social media networks should be branded visually, and with your chosen voice for engagement.

-Step 10 : Stay true to your brand.
+11. Stay true to your brand building.

-Unless you decide to change your brand into something that is more effective based on measured consumer response, consistency is key.Once you’ve chosen a voice, use it for every piece of content you create.Click To Tweet
+Unless you decide to change your brand into something that is more effective based on measured consumer response, consistency is key.

 Starbucks is the world’s leading specialty coffee retailer, and their brand has always promised to bring people together.

 “To inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.”

 Even despite a logo change in 2011 (removing the company name!), the Starbucks brand perception remains strong.
 When you see that simplified green mermaid logo, what do you feel?
-I guarantee it’s something.
+I guarantee it’s something.Once you establish a brand voice, use it for every piece of content you create.Click To Tweet

 Bonus: Be your brand’s biggest advocate.

-Once you have built a brand that works for your small business, you (and your employees) are the best advocates to market your brand.No one knows your brand better than you, so it’s up to you to spread the word.Click To Tweet
+When you build a brand that works for your small business, you (and your employees) are the best advocates to market your brand.

 When hiring employees, ensure that they are a culture fit–aligning with the mission, vision, and values of your brand.